Class Notes: Winter 2022

 Elizabeth Rossi of Cranston, RI, joined Integrated Media Group as an associate project manager.

-Have an announcement, update or news?
+Have an announcement, news or update?

 We want to hear from you.